Alternator or Battery Failure: How to Diagnose and Save Money

 Dead Or Drained Battery

-Without a functioning alternator, the vehicle quickly uses up all of the battery’s capacity, leaving it drained.
-Pop the hood and check the battery and you might think you’ve found the culprit.
-But, even with a new battery, a malfunctioning alternator, will quickly leave you stranded again.
+Without a working alternator, the vehicle quickly uses up all of the battery’s capacity, leaving it drained.
+Pop the hood and check the battery, and you might think you’ve found the culprit.
+But, even with a new battery, a bad alternator, will quickly leave you stranded again.

 Alternator Or Battery Failure – Diagnosing And Testing